Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C.is not the best option.
+&nbsp;&nbsp;&nbsp;&nbsp;A.pre-existing table must be available and suitable for storing the streaming data for this method to work.
+On the other hand, the Autoloader uses the capabilities of Delta Lake, which offers optimized storage and processing for streaming workloads, to handle streaming data.
+The most effective and scalable method might not be writing the data directly into an existing table.

 &nbsp;&nbsp;&nbsp;&nbsp;B.is correct.
 It advises establishing a fresh directory in the DBFS and setting up the Autoloader to write the data into that directory.
 This strategy is in line with how the Autoloader feature is supposed to be used and how Delta Lake can stream data.
 The Autoloader can take advantage of Delta Lake's transactional and optimized storage for quick processing of streaming data by storing the data in the DBFS directory.
 This guarantees performance, scalability, and reliability when handling high-rate streaming data.

-&nbsp;&nbsp;&nbsp;&nbsp;A.pre-existing table must be available and suitable for storing the streaming data for this method to work.
-On the other hand, the Autoloader uses the capabilities of Delta Lake, which offers optimized storage and processing for streaming workloads, to handle streaming data.
-The most effective and scalable method might not be writing the data directly into an existing table.
-Therefore, option
+&nbsp;&nbsp;&nbsp;&nbsp;C.is not the best option

 &nbsp;&nbsp;&nbsp;&nbsp;D.is not the best option when configuring the Real-Time Workload Autoloader.

-**Question 38: Data Processing A data engineer at a retail company uses Databricks to handle hourly batch jobs while dealing with late-arriving dimensions.
+**Question 38: A data engineer at a retail company uses Databricks to handle hourly batch jobs while dealing with late-arriving dimensions.
 The team must find an effective approach to ensure accurate processing within the batch window despite delays in dimension updates.
 The solution should address complex data relationships, high data volume, real-time analytics requirements, and data consistency.
 Which option should the team choose?**

 Options: